 The educational source of PDR theory is where I see a major issue in today’s PDR learning environment.
 It directly affects the body shop tech’s ability to learning PDR.
 The main sources body shop technicians are using to learning PDR theory have over 95% failure rate.
 Let’s look at these sources:

 The technicians are learning PDR theory from DVD’s produced in the 1990’s that come with most tool kits.
 These videos are so bad that, back in the day, we were told by the PDR masters to forget everything from the videos.
 But, not all videos are bad.
 An Example is Dent Trainer videos are good supplementary background or reinforcement training.

 YouTube has been a major source of trying to learn PDR.
-Again, most videos are not produced by actual instructors and they teaching PDR theory from years ago.
+Again, most videos are not produced by actual instructors, and they teaching PDR theory from years ago.
 Even some current trainers I have caught on YouTube speaking old PDR theory but performing current PDR theory.
-Plus, the difficulty with videos as a training tool is the difficulty of learning 3 dimensional theory from a 2 dimensional source. the two dimensional training aids of videos only give you part of the picture.
-Compounded to the confusion is a 2 minute video showing a repair taking hours to perform by a master technician.
+Plus, the difficulty with videos as a training tool is the difficulty of learning 3-dimensional theory from a 2-dimensional source.
+The two-dimensional training aids of videos only give you part of the picture.
+Compounded to the confusion is a 2-minute video showing a repair taking hours to perform by a master technician.
 Wow, it looks so easy…Not!
-Videos have its place but not for initial training.
+Videos have their place but not for initial training.

 PDR Mill Schools